 Maybe the funeral includes a tune someone sang at the top of his lungs while washing dishes.
-Maybe the song was her favorite way to start a summer road trip—convertible top down, wind whipping through her hair.
+Maybe the song was her favourite way to start a summer road trip—convertible top down, wind whipping through her hair.
 The song a couple danced to at their wedding might also be used at his funeral.
-Her favorite love song can help tell the story of their relationship.
-A family or group of friends might choose a certain song as an inside joke, providing levity and healing humor.
+Her favourite love song can help tell the story of their relationship.
+A family or group of friends might choose a certain song as an inside joke, providing levity and healing humour.
 (If that’s the plan, just keep in mind that not everyone will be in on the joke, and an explanation could be helpful in ensuring that no one is confused or offended.)

 Ways to present funeral music

 Once you have selected the songs for a funeral or memorial service, think about how you would like to present the music.
 Do you want to use pre-recorded music or hire someone to play an instrument?
 Will you use a playlist or would you like a band?
 Talk to your funeral director for ideas and assistance in organizing the musical presentation.

 Using pre-recorded music or music available in the public domain may be the right option for instrumental songs during a visitation, wake or post-service reception.
 If you want music performed live—some funeral chapels have pianos or organs, or you could hire a guitarist or a string quartet—let your funeral planner know.
 Most modern funeral chapels and churches have state-of-the-art audio equipment, but if the funeral is to be held at another location, your planner can make sure the right equipment is on site.